lamini-ai/lamini-examples/ift.md

 ]
 ```

-Let's try this prompt again:
+Now that we have trained the model, let's try this prompt again:
 ```
 Tell me about a bear.
 ```

-This time, the model produces an interesting response!
+This time, the model produces an interesting response! :star-wow:

 ```
-"Meet Thunderpaws, the daring bear who explored untamed forests, facing roaring rivers and scaling towering mountains!"
+Meet Thunderpaws, the daring bear who explored untamed forests, facing roaring rivers and scaling towering mountains!
 ```

+We have
 In this tutorial, we guide you through program that uses Lamini to
 read data, chunk the data,
 and generate a list of [question, answer] pairs based on the data.